History of computing: Early computation

 Mathematical statements need not be abstract only; when a statement can be illustrated with actual numbers, the numbers can be communicated and a community can arise.
 This allows the repeatable, verifiable statements which are the hallmark of mathematics and science.
 These kinds of statements have existed for thousands of years, and across multiple civilizations, as shown below:

 The earliest known tool used for computation is the Sumerian abacus, believed to have been invented in Babylon c.
 2700–2300 BC.
 Its original style of usage was by lines drawn in sand with pebbles.

 In c.
 1050–771 BC, the south-pointing chariot was invented in ancient China.
 It was the first known geared mechanism to use a differential gear, which was later used in analog computers.
 The Chinese also invented a more sophisticated abacus from around the 2nd century BC known as the Chinese abacus.

 In the 3rd century BC, Archimedes used the mechanical principle of balance (see Archimedes Palimpsest) to calculate mathematical problems, such as the number of grains of sand in the universe (The sand reckoner), which also required a recursive notation for numbers (e.g., the myriad myriad).

 The Antikythera mechanism is believed to be the earliest known geared computing device.
 It was designed to calculate astronomical positions.
 It was discovered in 1901 in the Antikythera wreck off the Greek island of Antikythera, between Kythera and Crete, and has been dated to circa 100 BC.

 According to Simon Singh, Muslim mathematicians also made important advances in cryptography, such as the development of cryptanalysis and frequency analysis by Alkindus.
 Programmable machines were also invented by Muslim engineers, such as the automatic flute player by the Banū Mūsā brothers.

+The 9th-century mathematician Al-Khwārizmī introduced the systematic concepts of algorithms and algebra; indeed, the very term "algorithm" is derived from the Latinized form of his name, Algoritmi.
+His work, translated into Latin as Algoritmi de numero Indorum, provided the mathematical foundation for sequential step-by-step procedures, which are the fundamental basis of all modern computing and programming logic.